Dreadrith/BlendTreeBuilder/README.md

 ### Notes
 You should almost always make backups in case something doesn't work right.
-After running the tool, you should test whether they work with [this emulator](https://github.com/jellejurre/Av3Emulator/tree/add-parameter-mismatch).
+After running the tool, you should test whether they work with [this emulator](https://github.com/lyuma/Av3Emulator).
-It's important to use the fork!
-The original does not support parameter mismatching yet.
 If something doesn't work, you can go back to optimize the original again and disable 'Active' for the toggles that didn't work.

 ### Warning